Auckland, New Zealand

 • 314 feet

-• West/downtown: Dove-Myer Robinson Park; East: at end of path in St. Heliers
+• West end: Dove-Myer Robinson Park; East: at end of path in St. Heliers; Can also start downtown at Silo Park

 • Buses run regularly between Judges Bay and St. Heliers